-The Cambodia Angkor Honeymoon tour means seeing one of the world’s most breath-taking man-made wonder.
+The Angkor Honeymoon tour means seeing one of the world’s most breath-taking man-made wonders.

 Your honeymoon will be a once in a lifetime adventure.
 The awe-inspiring Angkor Temples (one of the wonders of the world) will play an important part in your holiday.
 Explore the ruins of the Khmer Kingdom and you’ll be richly rewarded.